This Father’s Day, we wanted to come up with a project that was easy, kid-friendly, and dad-approved. Behold! The $5 birdhouse.

 Step 1: Cut the Pieces

-Cut the cedar fencing as shown in our handy cutting diagram below.
+Cut the cedar fence board as shown in our handy cutting diagram (below).
 You’ll end up with 6 pieces plus a bit of scrap.
 You can use a handsaw for this project, or a power saw.
 A miter saw makes this work easy thanks to its ability to do angled cuts, but a circular saw works just as well.
 After you’ve cut each piece, mark it with a pencil (“front,” “back,” etc.) so you know which piece is which during assembly.

 Step 2: Dry Fit